 (Not to say you can’t insert some inspiration from Editorial writing.
-Gleam their Headlines and sub-headers sometime, they are some of the best inspiration.)
+Gleam their headlines and sub-headers sometime as they are some of the best inspiration.)

-You don’t have to totally kiss away all heavy content, mind you.
+Mind you, you don’t have to totally kiss away all heavy content.

 Speak Them Like Their Your Friend

 I see this happen all the time.
-A common mistake of many businesses is that you’re so close to the business itself, it can be challenging to change the way you talk about it.
-As someone within the company, you’ll know the services, products, and people intimately- and you’re going to talk like you do.
+A common mistake of many businesses is that you’re so close to the business itself that it can be challenging to change the way you talk about it.
+As someone within the company you’ll know the services, products and people intimately — and you’re going to talk like you do.

 If you’re from an accounting firm, you’re going to know the ins and outs of taxes.
 But most people don’t really care about taxes or want to read about them.
 They just want to know you’re the professional they should trust to handle their taxes come April.
 That totally changes the way you approach your web copy.